jednano/linez/README.md

 constructor(public lines: Line[]);
 ```

-Calling the `toString()` method converts the documents lines into a string, discarding information about line numbers and offsets.
+Calling the `toString()` method converts the document's lines into a string, discarding information about line numbers and offsets.

 ### Line